awsdocs/amazon-detective-admin-guide/doc_source/master-account-graph-management.md

 An account can be a member account of multiple behavior graphs in the same Region\.
 An account can only be the master account of one behavior graph per Region\.
 An account can be a master account in different Regions\.

 Detective charges each account for the data that it contributes to each behavior graph\.
-For information on tracking the volume of data for each account in the behavior graph, see [Monitoring Amazon Detective usage and cost](usage-tracking.md)\.
+For information on tracking the volume of data for each account in the behavior graph, see [Monitoring usage and cost for a behavior graph \(master account\)](usage-tracking-master.md)\.

 **Topics**
 + [Viewing the list of accounts in a behavior graph](graph-master-view-accounts.md)